Q-SKADOO/BlogTest/_posts/BlogPost_Final.md

 * Omnitrace to capture work done on Host.
 * Saturate work done on device.
 * Apply our optimization to other scaling loops in source code.
-* Identify code that’s been cuda-fied in QE vs our development version.
 * Continue tracking future FOM values in Grafana.
-* Blog post in AMD Lab Notes.
-* 15-minute canned tutorial/demo presentation highlighting the optimization work.
+* 15-minute tutorial/demo presentation highlighting the optimization work.
 * Paper submission in computation chemistry workshop/conference.
 * Submission of current/future efforts to scientific journal.
-* Partnership between Batteas Group/Center for the Mechanical Control of Chemistry and AMD.
+* Partnership between Batteas Group/NSF Center for the Mechanical Control of Chemistry and AMD.